felix-seifert/Distributed-AI---GAMA-Assignments/Assignment3/README.md

 The arrangement system is the same as the centralized control system: everytime the i-th Queen is not allowed to have a valid position along its column due to the incompatibility with the previous Queens' placement, it will talk with the previous one [(i-1)-th] to find a position that allows it (the i-th) to find a valid position.
 In this way the problem can be solved by having each agent acting on its own and not by being placed by a centralized system.

+Code analysis:

+The Chess Board is created by alternating white and black cells based on the parity/disparity of the cell.
+If the sum of the cell's x and y is even, the cell will be white; otherwise it will be black.
+For example, the first cell is (0, 0), so the remainder of (0+0)/2 is 0, that makes the first cell white.
+The (0, 1) and (1, 0) will be black, because the remainder of the division (1+0)/2 (or (0+1)/2) is 1.

+When a Queen is placed along its column, it checks if its position is compatible with the previous Queens' ones.
+This happen through the Queen's reflex validPositioning.
+If the new cell selected for the i-th Queen that is trying to be placed is compatible with the rest of the Queens, its boolean variable onPosition will be true.
+From this point the next Queen [(i+1)-th] will be able to start to position itself.
+Each Queen has a boolean variable checkRowColumnDiagonalsCollision that is false if any of the previous Queens (1st, 2nd, ..., [(i-1)-th]) is occuping its row, column or diagonals cells.
+If this happen, the previous Queen's onPosition variable will be changed to false as there's no compatible setting for the new Queen on the Chess Board.
+When the previous Queens establish a new setting for the Board (all of them will have the onPosition value set on true), the i-th Queen will try again to position itself.
+If this Queen will be able to find a valid position, the next Queen will try to position itself; otherwise the previous Queens will - again - find a new setting on the Chess Board.

 ## Task 2 - Decision-making Based on Individual Utility

 Report for task 2